octabytes/blog/content/posts/browserless/how-to-use-browserless-with-n8n-to-capture-screenshots/index.md

 ## Creating Browserless Application

-If you are building a Browserless Application along with this tutorial then we would recommend you go ahead and create an instance on [Elestio](https://elest.io/open-source/browserless?ref=blog.elest.io).
-Once you log into the Browserless instance using the credentials provided on the Elestio dashboard, you will be presented with the dashboard with some example scripts.
+If you are building a Browserless Application along with this tutorial then we would recommend you go ahead and create an instance on [OctaByte](https://octabyte.io/development/network/browserless).
+Once you log into the Browserless instance using the credentials provided on the OctaByte dashboard, you will be presented with the dashboard with some example scripts.
 One we will be using is Screenshot.

 ![Browserless Service Home page](images/Screenshot-2024-05-29-at-11.54.30-AM.jpg)If the script is unavailable for some reason, you can create a new script page and add the following script.